John Rich may be contemporary country music’s most enigmatic figure, both a larger-than-life symbol of excess and a purveyor of heartland populism.

 I hope he follows through on it.
 I’d love to hear one of the greatest of all time sing that song.

-JR: That’s the next single.
+RICH: That’s the next single.
 It’s a song I wrote about my grandfather.
-He was a WWII veteran, he had six purple hearts.
-In WWII, he lied about his age–he told ‘em he was 18 when he was only 17.
+He was a WWII veteran.
+He had six purple hearts.
+In WWII, he lied about his age – he told ‘em he was 18 when he was only 17.
 He went in a year early and was just one of the greatest men I ever knew.
-And it dawned on me one day that I couldn’t think of a country song about the greatest generation–the people who literally saved the world.
+And it dawned on me one day that I couldn’t think of a country song about the greatest generation – the people who literally saved the world.
 The people that beat Hitler and beat imperial Japan and beat Mussolini.
-And to me, we’re looking at an American crisis right now in the financial system, but let me tell you that’s nothin’compared to what they looked at.
+And to me, we’re looking at an American crisis right now in the financial system, but let me tell you that’s nothin’ compared to what they looked at.
 They were lookin’ at Nazis.
 You know what I mean?
-When I sing about him and that generation in this song it gives me a little bit of hope that, hey, if we can do that–if America is capable of winning WWII–we’re capable of getting through this.
+When I sing about him and that generation in this song it gives me a little bit of hope that, hey, if we can do that – if America is capable of winning WWII – we’re capable of getting through this.

 So I’d say I find the balance there.
 That’s why I like to produce my own records, because I know in my head where I want to take it.